Becoming a Teacher: Is Alternative Certification for You?

 Most teachers enter the education field via a four-year bachelor’s degree in education.
 But, what if you want to be a teacher and you earned a bachelor’s or even a master’s in a different field?
 Can you still become a teacher?
 Yes.
 The answer for you may be an alternative teacher certification program.

 New Jersey became the first state to offer an alternative certification program for prospective teachers in 1984.
 Today, there are over 125 programs from a variety of schools.
-There are options in nearly every state, and this avenue into teaching remains popular year-to-year.
-In 2009 for example, the National Center for Education Information (NCEI) estimated that 59,000 individuals entered the profession through alternative certification.
+There are across 48 states, and this avenue into teaching remains popular year-to-year.
+In 2018 for example, the National Center for Education Information (NCEI) estimated that 250,000 individuals entered the profession through alternative certification since the mid-80s.

 Below we outline the positive and negative aspects of these programs.